Table of Contents

 - I focused on reliable sources, produced by practitioners (Egyptian and non-Egyptian) with several years’ experience in the field (see 184.108.40.206 for details).

 - I then selected sources that included themes connected to the sensitizing concepts from the literature review.

-- Themes emerged from analysing these sources and from the interviews with participants, which allowed me to narrow down the number of textual sources to use from 321 to 186.
+- Themes emerged from analyzing these sources and from the interviews with participants, which allowed me to narrow down the number of textual sources to use from 321 to 186.

-- I analysed the texts using thematic analysis (see 4.6.2).
-At the same time, I also analysed texts from interviews and from the video analysis notes, using the same method.
+- I analyzed the texts using thematic analysis (see 4.6.2).
+At the same time, I also analyzed texts from interviews and from the video analysis notes, using the same method.

 - I generated the first category of codes from the research questions, theory and literature.
 Thus, these were the etic codes, based on a deductive process.

 - The second category of codes emerged from the data.
 These were the emic codes, based on an inductive process.

 - I then proceeded to theming the data by cutting and sorting quotes (identifying them and then grouping them together).
 I arranged the quotes in groups by using paper and scissors and applied tags using Zotero.

 Further considerations on the analysis process: the approach to the analysis process I adopted was hybrid, as employed by Fereday and Muir-Cochrane (2006), to make sure that the theoretical framework and the research questions were represented, as well as letting new insights emerge from the data.